Abraham Ibn Ezra

 In sum, it appears that Ibn Ezra, much like Sa‘adiah—the Jewish thinker who probably influenced him most strongly—adopted a mix of kalam and philosophical doctrines.
 There simply is no evidence that he trained in philosophy or studied anything more than a small sampling of the literature available in his day, which was considerable.
 His acknowledged sources are nearly all brief, gaonic, writings, which display the first grapplings of medieval Jewry with theological issues.

-Nonetheless, Ibn Ezra achieved the status of the sage whose remarks, curt and enigmatic thought they may be, carry weight and authority.
+Nonetheless, Ibn Ezra achieved the status of the sage whose remarks, curt and enigmatic though they may be, carry weight and authority.
 In a way, his role in philosophy, or, perhaps better put, in spreading certain philosophical teachings, is not that different from the one he played in mathematics, astronomy, and astrology.
 His copious writings on those subjects are not distinguished by any depth or originality; yet there can be no doubt that their role was pivotal in the spread of knowledge throughout Europe, most especially within the Jewish communities, though by no means limited to them.
 While not pretending to offer a complete and completely satisfying answer, we suggest a combination of factors that facilitated his success: industriousness, wide travels, the very popular vehicle of bible commentary, rational thought that gives a prominent place to astrology, and a soteriology that focuses upon the individual rather than the collective.

 - 1. Life and Works

 - 2. Astrology